DongLiangSXU/SLAdehazing/README.md

 In the meantime, we'll make a link to help you get these two datasets.
 Please wait for a while.

 ## Citation
+The paper can be accessed from https://www.ijcai.org/proceedings/2022/0159.pdf .</br>
 If you find our work useful in your research, please cite:
 <pre><code>
 @InProceedings{Liang_2022_IJCAI,